mgliewe/grpc-redpitaya/README.md

 # gRPC – An RPC library and framework

+---

+### This is an internal ninja-patched repo to cross build grpc, not ment for redistibution.
+### refer to README.redpitaya for build instructions

+---

 gRPC is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere. gRPC enables client and server applications to communicate transparently, and simplifies the building of connected systems.